Cinnamon Roll Icing Recipe

 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-A cinnamon roll isn’t complete without a cinnamon roll glaze on top!
-And today I’ll show you how to make two quick and easy cinnamon roll icings – with cream cheese and without!
+A cinnamon roll isn’t complete without a cinnamon roll icing on top!
+And today I’ll show you how to make an easy cinnamon roll icing with just four ingredients.

 I’m pretty sure there’s not better than a warm, ooey gooey cinnamon roll fresh from the oven on Christmas morning.
 With the soft dough, brown sugar cinnamon mixture on the inside, and we can’t forget about the cinnamon roll glaze slathered on top.